 By William Wadsworth, the Cambridge University trained cognitive psychologist and specialist in how to study smarter, not harder.
 He leads the world’s largest research study on use of effective learning strategies, is regular exam prep expert for The Times, and hosts the Exam Study Expert podcast, with 1 million downloads to date.

 Prefer to listen?
-This article is also available as a podcast:
+This article is also available as a podcast episode:

 - Study routine FAQS: how to build a perfect study routine